TokyoGaijin/Berzerk-Clone/README.md

 # README #

+# NOTE: THE MAIN GAME (berzerk4py.py) MAY NEED TO BE COMPLETELY REWRITTEN TO RESOLVE ISSUES!! #

 This is an open source code for my Berzerk clone of the Atari 2600 version.

 Includes arcade sound effects and hand-drawn graphics by me.